 WHAT YOU SHOULD KNOW

 Severe hand trauma can result in amputation of one or more digits.
 The most elegant method to reconstruct a missing digit is to use the body part that is the most similar to it, a toe.
 The second toe, next door to the big toe, is the one most commonly used for reconstruction.
-There are two indications to consider performing a toe to hand reconstruction.
+There are two indications to consider performing a second toe to hand reconstruction.
 The first is when the amputation is beyond the middle joint of the finger and that joint has good motion.
-Excellent restoration of digit function can occur in this situation.
+In this setting, good restoration of hand function can be achieved compared to an excessively short amputation.
 The other indication is when the hand has lost so many digits that the minimum criteria of two fingers that can form a tripod pinch with the thumb does not exist.

-Patients may have already a number of surgeries performed when first appearing in the reconstructive microsurgery clinic.
+Patients may have already undergone a number of surgeries before first appearing in the reconstructive microsurgery clinic.
 Patients should bring the typed operative reports of these other operations to be reviewed.
 Important details of the anatomy left behind after the former surgeries are essential in planning the upcoming reconstruction.

 The location and degree of scar tissue, freedom of joint movement, and level of amputation are closely examined along with all other functions of the affected and the opposite hand.

-If there is any question regarding the anatomy of the blood vessels left behind in the hand, it will be necessary to obtain a picture called an angiogram after injecting dye into vessels using an inserted catheter.
+The most common additional test performed is to listen to the blood flowing through local arteries using Doppler technology.
+If important questions remain regarding the anatomy of the blood vessels left behind in the hand, it may be necessary to obtain a picture called an angiogram after injecting dye into vessels.

 |SECOND TOE TRANSFER||GREAT TRANSFER|